 So we know when conflict in project management might happen in the lifecycle, and what causes it.
 But how do you know what to look for so you know how to identify conflict when it happens?

 Identifying Conflict in the Workplace

-“Many people do not allow themselves to see or recognise conflicts in their conversations because they do not know how to resolve conflicts,” says Shawn Kent Hayashi, of The Professional Development Group.
+“Many people do not allow themselves to see or recognize conflicts in their conversations because they do not know how to resolve conflicts,” says Shawn Kent Hayashi, of The Professional Development Group.
 “As project managers, we can help facilitate the discussion, as long as our own fears of past problems that have occurred during conflicts hasn’t shut down our awareness that a nagging conflict exists.”

 She explains that there are several types of conflict:

 - Me with another

 - Between two others, and I am caught in their conflict

 - A project team where people are not in agreement and have varying ideas

 When you know where to look, you can spot conflict in all kinds of places!

 “If we do not admit an issue we cannot resolve the conflict,” says Shawn.
 “Instead, we sweep it under the carpet or ‘wear blinders’ as a symptom of feeling fear, not thinking we can handle a conversation to discuss the conflict and create a solution.”